ozkrgonzalez/UnifiedApexValidator/README.md

 ﻿# 🧩 Unified Apex Validator

-A VS Code extension built in TypeScript that helps you **validate, test, and document** your Salesforce Apex projects — all in one place.
+A VS Code extension written in TypeScript that helps you **validate, test, and document** your Salesforce Apex projects — all in one place.
 It scans your `package.xml`, runs tests, checks code quality with Salesforce Code Analyzer (PMD + CPD), and exports slick HTML/PDF reports.
 You can even plug in **Einstein GPT** for AI-powered feedback and auto-generated ApexDocs.

 ---